ember-learn/ember-blog/content/the-ember-times-issue-207.md

 Be kind,

-the crowd and the Learning Team
+Ignace Maes and the Learning Team